 I went on to graduate school to earn my Masters in Social Work (MSW).
 My career as a social worker initially led me to a school setting, where I worked with children and their families providing support and fostering connections to necessary services.
 I then transitioned to an agency setting in a domestic violence and rape crisis center.
 I worked on the crisis hotline, as well as provided individual and group counseling services to children, adolescents, and adults.
 In this agency, I received specialized training in Trauma Focused-Cognitive Behavioral Therapy (TF-CBT).

-These personal and professional experiences helped me realize working with those experiencing anxiety, life transitions, loss, as well as those who have endured trauma, is my passion.
+These personal and professional experiences helped me realize working with those who have endured trauma, is my passion.
 I brought this passion with me into private practice in 2014, and my passion is still growing each and every day!
-I consider myself to be an eternal student, and you will often hear me talking about new techniques or insights I learned at various trainings and workshops (see what I’m up to lately here!).
+I consider myself to be an eternal student, and you will often hear me talking about new techniques or insights I learned at various trainings and workshops.
 It is imperative that I grow and evolve, just as I encourage you to!

 What i've Achieved

 Licensed Clinical Social Worker, New York State, License #: 085957

 Certified Clinical Trauma Professional, International Association of Trauma Professionals (IATP)